-Late summer is the ideal time to take stock of various garden spaces and see what’s lacking.
-Maybe your shade gardens are rocking the color early in the season, but by August, the show's pretty much over.
-While not as rich in options as in spring and summer, fall offers plenty of gorgeous shade lovers that add color to borders, woodland gardens, under trees, in the dim shadow of tall walls, or on the less sunlit sides of the house.
+Late summer is the perfect time to take stock of various garden spaces to see what’s lacking.
+Maybe your shade gardens are full of blooms and color early in the season.
+But, by late August, the show's pretty much over.
+While not as rich in options as in spring and summer, fall offers plenty of gorgeous shade lovers.
+These add color to borders, woodland gardens and under trees.
+Or, in the dim shadow of tall walls or on the shadier sides of the house.

-If your garden looks like this in the afternoon (it receives up to 6 hours of direct sun, with four or more of those hours being in the morning, and the rest of the day being in shadow) its considered partial shade.
+Partial shade gardens receive up to 6 hours of direct sun.
+With four or more of those hours being in the morning, and the rest of the day being in shadow.
+If your garden is shaded for most of the afternoon, it's considered partial shade.
 Lucky you!
 This is the most beneficial type of shade condition for a variety of plants.

-If your garden looks like this for some or most of the day its considered filtered sun (sometimes called “dappled sun”).
-Sunlight filtering through the canopy of open tree branches or through latticework structures with the pattern of light shifting all day, creates this condition.
-This state is a bit more challenging, but many plants love this kind of light.
+Dappled shade gardens have sunlight filtering through the canopy of open tree branches or through latticework structures.
+Dappled shade is also called "filtered sun."
+Most filtered sun conditions have the pattern of light shifting throughout the day.
+This type of shade is a bit more challenging, but many plants love this kind of light.

 If your yard looks like this all day, it’s considered full shade.
-This is the dense kind of shade found under evergreens and trees that does not allow any direct light to penetrate.
+This is the dense kind of shade found under evergreens and trees.
+This does not allow any direct light to penetrate.
 It’s dim and cooling, but can be a challenge to find plants that will bloom here.
 Instead, we turn to foliage with lovely color and interesting leaf structure.

 - Find your local garden center to ask if they carry these (or similar) plants.